Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 Al Masjid Al Haram, Makkah,

-Steeped in history, The Zamzam Well is an awe-inspiring testament to divine providence, standing as a source of water bestowed by God's benevolence.
-Its miraculous origin traces back to when Prophet Ibrahim's son, Ismail, cried out of thirst as a baby.
-Located to the east of Kaaba and close to our Makkah suites and rooms, today, the well draws millions of visitors annually, yet despite the substantial amount of water used each year, the precious well remains ever flowing.
+Steeped in history, the Zamzam Well is an awe-inspiring testament to divine providence, standing as a source of water bestowed by God’s benevolence.
+Its miraculous origin traces back to when Prophet Ibrahim’s son, Ismail, cried out of thirst as a baby.
+Located to the east of the Kaaba and close to our Makkah suites and rooms, today the well draws millions of visitors annually, yet despite the substantial amount of water used each year, the precious well remains ever flowing.

 The Exhibition of the two Holy Mosques